ptzivaras/employee-management/README.md

-# employee-management
+# FullStack employee-management App for an Admin.
-A simple CRUD project in Spring Boot and React.
-An admin user can manage employees and their tasks.
-You can create delete update read an employee and his information and also you can create and delete tasks for each employee.
-Java and Spring-boot are used for backend and React and some libraries(Axios, Bootstrap) for frontend.
-For this FullStack Tutorial Project a simple DB has been used with 3 tables
+This is a FullStack Tutorial project and the technologies used are PostgreSQL, Spring Boot and React(Axios,BootStrap).
+This project is an employee management app for an admin User who can manage employees(Create-Read-Update-Delete) and their tasks(Create-Delete).
+A simple Database is used with 3 Tables